Reading Time: 3 minutes

 The Bottom Line

-When trust is strong, decisions lead to action, and action leads to growth.
-When trust is weak, friction slows everything down.
+When trust is strong, decisions lead to action, and action leads to results and growth.
+But when trust is weak, friction slows everything down.

 Author: Nkem Mpamah